Wormholes with Ends of the World: Introduction

-One modern understanding of the factorization puzzle is that certain simple gravitational path integrals in AdS may not correspond to results from a single CFT, but an ensemble of CFT data.
+One modern understanding of the factorization puzzle is that certain simple gravitational path integrals in AdS may not correspond to quantities in a single CFT, but rather to an ensemble of CFT data.
 This is particularly precise in lower-dimensional models of gravity.
 For example, it has been found that the path integral of the Jackiw-Teitelboim gravity in AdS$_2$ corresponds to a matrix integral \cite{SSS19} (see also \cite{MM20} for a 2D topological gravity model).
-Further investigations of this idea led to the discovery of a duality between wormhole contributions in AdS$_3$ Einstein gravity coupled to massive particles and statistical moments of an ensemble of CFT$_2$ with a large central charge \cite{CCHM22}.
+Further investigations of this idea led to the discovery of a duality between wormhole contributions in AdS$_3$ Einstein gravity coupled to massive particles and statistical moments of an ensemble of CFT$_2$'s with large central charge \cite{CCHM22}.
 The pursuit of a complete understanding of AdS${}_3$ Einstein gravity as an ensemble of quantum theories remains an active and evolving area of research.
 Recent progress has been made across several fronts, including on-shell configurations \cite{BdB20,BdBL21,BBJNS23,CEZ23,dBLPS23,CEZ24,JRW24,dBLP24,CJ21}, off-shell contributions \cite{CJ20,MT20,Yan23,Yan25,BDFPR25}, and geometries with conical defects \cite{BCM20,CCHM22,PSV24}.

-In 3D Einstein gravity (with a negative cosmological constant) coupled to conical defects, the ensemble interpretation of wormholes not only offers a resolution to the factorization puzzle but also establishes a precise and quantitative correspondence \cite{CCHM22} between semiclassical gravity and universal asymptotics of CFTs \cite{CGMP18,Kusuki18,CMMT19,ABdBL21}.
-Wormhole solutions also exist in higher-dimensional gravity theories, but higher-dimensional CFTs do not have the infinite-dimensional Virasoro symmetry group which is essential in tightly constraining the dynamics and correlation functions in 2D CFTs.
-Therefore, while it is important to try to obtain a more quantitative understanding of the story of ensemble averaging in higher dimensions (if any), we will stay in three bulk dimensions and try to test the rigidity of this quantitative correspondence.
+It is worth emphasizing that in 3D Einstein gravity (with a negative cosmological constant) coupled to conical defects, the ensemble interpretation yields a quantitatively precise correspondence \cite{CCHM22} between semiclassical gravity and the universal asymptotics of CFTs \cite{CGMP18,Kusuki18,CMMT19,ABdBL21}.
+Wormhole solutions also exist in higher-dimensional gravity theories, but higher-dimensional CFTs lack the infinite-dimensional Virasoro symmetry group, which is essential in tightly constraining the dynamics and correlation functions in 2D CFTs.
+Therefore, while it is important to try to obtain a more quantitative understanding of the story of ensemble averaging in higher dimensions, we will stay in three bulk dimensions and try to test the rigidity of this quantitative duality.